joao-colen/sensor/README.md

 ## Usage

-Go to the folder of the project with `cd sensor-frontend/sensor`
+Go to the folder of the project with `cd sensor-frontend`

 Run `ng serve` to start SensorFrontend